noah-nuebling/mf-xcloc-editor/README.md

       - I also wasn't aware of the issues with Xcode's xcloc editor, which caused me to write this program, `Xcloc Editor.app`.
       - I looked at some CrowdIn projects and IIRC I didn't see much 'crowd' activity even on larger projects - Instead I saw a few people making larger contributions, which would make most perks of online-editors not-so-important.
   - Was this a good choice not to go with an online editor?
     - I'm not sure, yet.
-Would I recommend it?  -If all the translatable files of your project are managed by Xcode (.xcstrings or .strings), then using `Xcloc Editor.app` might be easier to get started, lower the complexity and dependencies in your project, and provide a better experience for localizers than an online editor.
+Would I recommend it? - I think if all the translatable files of your project are managed by Xcode (.xcstrings or .strings or .stringsdict), then using `Xcloc Editor.app` might be easier to get started, lower the complexity and dependencies in your project, and provide a better experience for localizers than an online editor.
 But if your project contains other files, things get more complicated.
-For my project Mac Mouse Fix, I wrote Python scripts that call Apple's `xcstringstool` to host the translations for *all* the project files (e.g. .md and .vue) inside .xcstrings files, which can then be exported as .xcloc files.
+For my project Mac Mouse Fix, I wrote Python scripts that call Apple's `xcstringstool` to host the translations for *all* the project files <!-- (including non-Xcode files like .md and .vue) --> inside .xcstrings files, which can then be exported as .xcloc files.
 But it's probably less effort to use an online editor which already supports different file-types.

 ### Comparison & thoughts on AI translation